 An integrated ecosystem approach considers the watershed ecosystem as a whole, taking into account local communities, flora, and fauna and attempting to balance all interests without being confined to one side of the border.

-Equal participation from Canada and the U.S., as well as shared awareness and understanding of the issues influencing transboundary water quality and water flows are core elements of effective stewardship of these transboundary waters.
+Equal participation in numbers from Canada and the U.S. on all boards, study boards, committees and advisory groups is a guiding principle of the IJC.
+Equal binational participation builds relationships and a shared awareness and understanding of the issues influencing transboundary water quality and water flows.
+A common understanding and consistent tools and techniques are core elements of effective stewardship of these transboundary waters.
 Determining a common set of scientifically credible facts is essential and is achieved through binational collaboration in joint fact finding, monitoring, and reporting on the quality, conditions, threats, and opportunities for these shared waters.

 The waters in these transboundary basins belong to the people, and an informed and engaged public is critical for successful water stewardship.
 Watershed boards promote opportunities for the public to be continuously informed on the status of issues and results to date, and to share views and guidance on a regular basis.
 Hosting public meetings, distributing reports and holding informative water forums and workshops are essential for facilitating the exchange of ideas and provide a platform to share the latest scientific knowledge and best practices with everyone in the basin.